 It exposed how major consumer goods firms including Unilever, Mondelēz, Nestlé and Procter & Gamble (P&G) and traders Cargill, GAR, Musim Mas and Wilmar are buying from producers linked to thousands of illegal fires in Indonesia this year.

 The report focusses on fires detected in lands controlled by the top 30 palm oil producers most closely linked to the fires, the worst recorded in Indonesia for four years, and since 2015.

 Greenpeace reports that three quarters of the fires from January to September 2019 in the 30 firms studied occurred “in operations controlled by producer groups that are members of the Roundtable on Sustainable Palm Oil.”

 Greenpeace also found that 180,000 ha of land controlled by Unilever suppliers and 140,000ha of land controlled by Wilmar suppliers had burned during the four-year period.
-Both are landmark RSPO members, with Unilever using about 8% of global palm oil production, and Wilmar trading or processing a massive 45% of global production.
+Both are landmark RSPO members, with Unilever using about 8 per cent of global palm oil production, and Wilmar trading or processing a massive 45 per cent of global production.

 Releasing the report, Greenpeace UK attacked the RSPO by saying certified sustainable palm oil is a con and that it is a phrase “bandied about” by brands in attempts “to distance themselves from deforestation.”

 In response, RSPO said: “Greenpeace misunderstood the methods and tools that the Roundtable on Sustainable Palm Oil uses for hotspot monitoring and fire detection.”

 Finally on 6 November as the general assembly drew to a close in Bangkok both Greenpeace and EIA were among fifteen groups to issue a joint NGO statement on RSPO failures.